Table of Contents:

 Today, we want to share with you the first chapter in Panther’s progressive decentralization efforts.

 Decentralization is a lot more than a word you can use to signal that you exist in the crypto realm.
-It represents a set of ideals and beliefs, a conviction towards a way of doing things, and a key distinction between Web 2.0 and 3.0.
+It represents a set of ideals and beliefs, a conviction towards a way of doing things.

-It’s no accident that Bitcoin, which pioneered blockchains as we now know them during the rise of Web 2.0, also adheres to the ideals of decentralization.
+It’s no accident that Bitcoin, which pioneered blockchains as we now know them, also adheres to the ideals of decentralization.
 In fact, it was the conviction in these ideals that sparked Bitcoin.
 Each design element of the Bitcoin blockchain is defined by a core belief, such as that:

 - Monetary policy is more effective when separated from the control of large entities and left to a set of mathematical rules.